The Dutch hate debt, credit cards, and anything associated with it — and they’re not shy about it, even for foreigners.

 This isn’t like the local Chinese takeaway without credit services to avoid a surcharge.
 This was major corporates like the main railway operator NS and institutions like the Dutch immigration department refusing to accept credit cards.

 There are some exceptions: some Albert Heijn’s in Amsterdam will take credit cards for example, but in general, it’s cash, debit card, or nothing.

 A higher standard of living

 But what about cash?
-Well, the Dutch are moving towards a more cashless future, the idea is that an electronic point of sale will be more safer for the vendor/consumer, no midnight robberies or hold ups and a more efficient form of exchange with instant digital transactions.
-Although you only find these outside of the centre of Amsterdam, I had my experience in the new suburb of Almere.
-Sweden is geared to move to a cashless society by 2030.
-Australia has picked up these habits too, however cash is still king.
+Well, the Dutch are moving towards a more cashless future.
+The idea is that an electronic point of sale will be safer for the vendor and the consumer.
+There will be no midnight robberies or hold-ups, and a more efficient form of exchange with instant digital transactions.

 So where does that leave me with my apparently rhetorical question: why don’t you want my money?